Triangle Python Users Group: TriPython (formerly TriZPUG)

 What TriPython Does:

-Next TriPython Meeting: Ansible, Thursday, September 25, 7:00pm at Bull City Coworking, 112 S. Duke St., Suite 6, Durham.
-Michael DeHaan and Greg DeKoenigsberg of Ansible will give a introduction to deploying applications with Ansible.
-This talk will be the lead-in to an Ansible workshop to be scheduled in the weeks after this meeting.
+Next TriPython Meeting: Kitware's Tangelo Suite, Thursday, December 18, 7:00pm at Bull City Coworking, 112 S. Duke St., Suite 6, Durham.
+Patrick Reynolds, Technical Leader at Kitware will give a presentation on the Tangelo Suite of Python-based web visualization and analytics tools.
 Lightning talks, 5 to 10 minutes extemporaneous expositions on a topic of interest to you, something you recently learned, kind of like a show and tell, are always welcome as well.
 Please see the parking instructions on the BCC website.
 A wide variety of possibilities for the after-meeting are within steps of BCC.

 Join our suitably Python-powered mailing list hosted on Python.org to be notified of TriPython happenings and ongoing discussions.
 The list is also mirrored on the wonderful Gmane service in a variety of formats (news, RSS, blog, etc.).